A Centralized Version of Bitcoin Developed for Bank of England

 Dubbed RSCoin, the system is based on distributed ledger technology and allows for fast and convenient transfer of digital values.
 However, as opposed to Bitcoin, RSCoin is centralized, which enables central banks and other regulators to maintain full control over the currency.

-According to MIT Technology Review, the currency was developed by Sarah Meikeljohn and George Danezis, both from the University College of London.
+According to the project’s white paper, the currency was developed by Sarah Meikeljohn and George Danezis, both from the University College of London.

 Dissimilarities from Bitcoin

 Similar to Bitcoin, RSCoin employs cryptography to create digital money resistant to counterfeiting, verifies transactions on a blockchain, and records all transactions of the currency therein.

 However, while bitcoin’s operations are maintained by numerous computers around the world, and it lacks a unified control center, RSCoin’s ledger is controlled by the central bank.
 The system allows for unlimited issuance of digital tokens.
 According to the developers, it will enable regulators to assume required corrective measures like currency stimulation system introduced by U.S. Federal Reserve and other regulators in the wake of 2008 crisis.